treefrogframework/treefrog-framework/docs/user-guide/en/model/access-mongodb.md

  $ sudo make install
 ```

-- x.x.x will be version.
+- x.x.x represents the current version you have downloaded.

 ## Setting Credentials

-Assume that MongoDB has being installed, and the server is running.
-Then you make a skeleton of the application in the generator.
+Assume that MongoDB has being installed and the server is running.
+Then you can make a skeleton of the application in the generator.

 Let’s set the connection information in order to communicate with the MongoDB server.
 First, edit the following line in *config/application.ini*.